bonitasoft/bonita-doc/md/database-configuration.md

 3. Add the JDBC driver to the bundle if the database is proprietary
 4. Configure the bundle with database information

-Steps 1 and 2 are detailed further down this page, steps 3 and 4 are part of the configuration part of [Tomcat bundle](tomcat-bundle.md) and [WildFly bundle](wildfly-bundle.md) pages.
+Steps 1 and 2 are detailed further down this page, steps 3 and 4 are part of the configuration part of the [Tomcat bundle](tomcat-bundle.md) page.

 ::: warning
 All RDBMSs require [specific customization](#specific_database_configuration), which must be done before you complete your installation.